How to Stop Feeling Insecure

 It doesn’t help that we live in the age of social media where many people only post things that are flattering or cast them in the best light.
 Facebook and Instagram can solidify our insecurities and validate fears that we are not good enough.
 You can combat this by spending less time on social media sites and also by only following friends and people whom you admire or with whom you share similar values.

 Instead of comparing yourself to others, try comparing yourself to yourself.
 That is to say, if you are trying to be a better person, you have to compare yourself right now to a past version of you.
-It is always possible to be better, not because you’re worse than others but because you are not yet all that you can become.
+It is always possible to be better, not because you’re worse than anyone else but because you are not yet all that you can become.

 Practice Makes Perfect